costyn/LumiApp/README.md

 * DONE: Power On/Off button (under preferences)
 * DONE!
 Add more a "help" user level to add tooltips where each parameter is explained!
 * DONE!
 Progress bar during blending
+* DONE!
+Warnings for low light/low bpm modes
+* DONE!
+Save a cookie for the USER LEVEL and Dark Mode preference
 * Countdown timer to the next palette
 * Sort of done?
 Separate LumiferaController.tsx into multiple components
-* Save a cookie for the USER LEVEL and Dark Mode preference
 * Move System presets and user presets onto the same card
 * Smaller margin on the phone layout
-* Warnings for low light/low bpm modes

 ### Harder